FAQ Page

 FAQs For Set 7300 Clock

-This software sets both the date and the time
+This software sets both the date and the time.
+It will also set the time zone to either UTC or the local time zone.

 Set7300Clock has a command line switch to use UTC rather than local time.
+It also sets the time zone to match.
 See the documentation for details.

 I currently only have PowerShell and C# versions.
 You can use either of them as an example of the logic required to write your own version.
 Also see the resources page for links to several pages with some good information on CI-V programming.